codepo8/developer-advocacy-handbook/travel-and-conference-participation.md

 ---
 next: travel-and-conference-participation
 nexttitle: Travel and conference participation
-title: Travel and conference participation - The developer advocacy handbook
+title: Travel and conference participation -  The Developer Advocacy Handbook
 ---
 # Travel and conference participation